lucas-santosP/lucas-santosP/README.md

 ### Hi there, I'm Lucas 👋

-- 🔭 I've been working for the last 4 years in web applications projects and finishing my college.
+- 🔭 I've been working in web applications projects and finishing my college.
-- 🌱 Always learning more about the Web.
+- 🌱 Always learning more about the web.

 ### My skills ⚡